Phase Transitions in $Z_{n}$ Gauge Models: Towards Quantum Simulations of the Schwinger-Weyl QED: Lattice -QED model

+which is a discrete $\mathbb{Z}_n$ version of~(\ref{cr}).
 This representation can be implemented by considering an $n$-dimensional Hilbert space ${\cal H}_n$ defined on each link, and choosing an orthonormal basis $\{ |v_k \rangle \}_{0\leq k\leq n-1}$.
 Dropping the link index, we consider the diagonal operator $V$ acting as

 The operator $U$ is instead defined as that operator that performs a cyclic permutation of the basis states:

 Some simple algebra shows that these operators do indeed satisfy the Schwinger-Weyl commutation relations~\eqref{commSW}.
 Let us remark that this representation exactly implements the unitarity of both operators.